There's no end to the weird and wonderful places you can explore in the UK

-If you’re struggling to decide where to go this summer, our guide to some of the best and lesser-known beachside locations is here to help you make the most of the sunshine.
+If you’re struggling to decide where to go this summer, our guide to some absolute beachside gems is here to help you make the most of the sunshine.

-Hop in your lease car and enjoy some of these beautiful places the UK has to offer.
+Hop in your car lease and enjoy some of the UK's best beautiful beaches.

 1. Kingsand and Cawsand, Cornwall